prtetteh/prtetteh.github.io/README.md

 ### Student Communication & Document Processor - Student Worker
 **Office of International Services at Saint Louis University, St. Louis, MO**
 *May 2024 – Present*
-- Accessing and reviewing student admission files within the Slate higher education CRM platform.
+- Accessed and reviewed student admission files within the Slate education CRM platform, enhancing the accuracy of applicant documents and streamlining the I-20 processing.
-- Accessing tuition and living costs spreadsheet to review student cost of program for the year.
+- Accessed and reviewed tuition and living costs spreadsheet to evaluate student program expenses for the year, leading to more accurate budget forecasts and enhanced financial planning.
-- Conducting rigorous reviews of student financial documents to identify potential fraud or alterations in support of I-20 form issuance.
+- Conducted rigorous reviews of student financial documents to identify potential fraud or alterations, supporting the accurate issuance of I-20 forms and maintaining compliance with regulatory standards.
-- Consulting with International Services Advisors for a second opinion on student financial documentation, with a focus on assessing and reviewing potential discrepancies or concerns.
+Consulted with International Services Advisors to access and review student financial documentation, identifying and addressing potential discripancies or concerns to ensure compliance and accuracy.
-- Reviewing student financial documents and scholarships to see if allocated.
+- Reviewed student financial documents and scholarships to ensure proper allocation, enhancing the accuracy of financial aid distribution and supporting student success.
-- Moving students' records having enough funds to the I-20 ready bin and the students having insufficient funds and missing documents to awaiting materials bin.
+- Moved students' records with sufficient funds to the I-20 ready bin and directed those with insufficient funds or missing documents to the awaiting materials bin, improving the efficiency of the I-20 issuance process.

 ### Information Desk Associate
 **The Center for Global Citizenship at Saint Louis University, St. Louis, MO**
 *Nov.
 2023 – Jan.
 2024*
-- Deliver exceptional customer service to welcome, guide, and address inquiries for culturally diverse students, faculty, staff, and visitors.
+- Delivered exceptional customer service to welcome, guide, and address inquiries for culturally diverse students, faculty, staff, and visitors.
-- Serve visitors with a wealth of resources, including workshops, cultural celebrations, support services, and community-building activities.
+- Served visitors with a wealth of resources, including workshops, cultural celebrations, support services, and community-building activities.
-- Delegate administrative tasks, including managing sign-in QR codes, maintaining and updating informational materials, overseeing inquiries via phone and email, and organizing the work area.
+- Delegated administrative tasks, including managing sign-in QR codes, maintaining and updating informational materials, overseeing inquiries via phone and email, and organizing the work area.
 - Initiated team-led collaborations to enhance equity and embrace diversity-inclusive initiatives.

 ### Dispatcher / Supervisor